 Prices are expensive…as they are elsewhere in the Caribbean!
 Expect to pay ~$50 for a case of beer, for example.
 Rum is much cheaper though!

 Provision well, since there are limited opportunities to re-stock as you head south.
-Staniel Cay is your best option.
+Staniel Cay or Blackpoint are your best options.
 Marinas at Highbourne Cay and Compass Cay have smaller stores with more limited selections.

 Exumas Bahamas cruising guide resources